Preston-Landers/concurrent-log-handler/README.md

 ## Contributors ##

-The following folks were kind enough to contribute to this fork:
+The following folks were kind enough to contribute to this fork, in no particular order:

 https://github.com/Preston-Landers